 - You will be responsible for cleaning up after your pet.
 There will be clean-up bags provided along the race trail.

 Of course!
 Dogs are optional but recommended for maximum enjoyment.

 Is there an age limit?

 Only for your dog.
-Remember, dogs 6 months or younger are not allowed to participate in the 5k.
+Remember, dogs 6 months or older to participate in the 5k.